The Silver Rose

 “I do not want a wife,” the Lord grunted under his nose.

 “This decision is not yours to make, Argente.
+Though I do not trust the High King, we must use this chance.
 I promised to give my Noblest man as a husband to the High King’s daughter.”

 “I’ve served you with everything I had, have I not?!”
 He bellowed, turning toward her.
 “This you cannot ask of me.
 My heart is already taken.”